ThasMorr23/data-analytics-portfolio/sentiment-analysis-amazon-reviews/README.md

 ## Project Files

-- `analysis.ipynb` → Full code and modeling workflow
+- `sentiment-analysis.ipynb` → Full code and modeling workflow
 - `project-summary.docx` → Detailed written analysis
 - `data/` → Raw and prepared datasets
 - `images/` → Training and evaluation visuals

+---

+Notebook

+The full analysis is available in:

+- `sentiment-analysis.ipynb`

+This notebook includes:
+- Data preprocessing and cleaning
+- Tokenization and sequence preparation
+- Neural network model construction
+- Training and evaluation

+The project is fully reproducible using the provided dataset.

 ---